Aliyah (Torah): Number of aliyot per day

-[Hebrew Name] bat (daughter of) [Father's Hebrew name] [Ha-Kohen (the Kohen) / Ha-Levi (the Levite)](the name of the Aliyah in Hebrew)."

-These aliyot are followed by half-kaddish.
-When the Torah is read in the afternoon, kaddish is not recited at this point, but rather after the Torah has been returned to the Ark.
+There are seven aliyot on a Sabbath (Megillah 21a).
+Bet Yoseph quotes a geonic source in explanation of this number (Ein Pochasim, Tur, Hilchot Shabbat 282).
+In the event that someone missed an entire week's services and as a result had not responded to the reader's daily invocation of Barechu, he may make up for it by responding to the Barechu of the seven blessings of the aliyot.
+A more acceptable reason is the midrashic explanation for the seven benedictions on the Sabbath (in place of the eighteen).
+The seven benedictions correspond to the seven voices of God (kol) mentioned in the Twenty-ninth Psalm and again in connection with the giving of the Torah (beginning with Exodus 19:16, Midrash Yelamdenu).
+This explanation is equally applicable to the seven aliyot.

+History

+Initially, the Torah was read on the Sabbath or special occasions by the king, a prophet, or a kohen.
+In time, distinguished people were called to read portions of the Torah.
+The Torah was on a platform to which the reader ascended, hence the Hebrew term aliyah ("going up").
+Eventually, the rabbis ordained that a professional reader do the reading to avoid embarrassing those who were unable to read the Torah script (Shabbat 11a).

 Simchat Torah

 On Simchat Torah, the tradition is that all members of the congregation are called for an aliyah during the Shacharit service.
 There are various ways in which this is accomplished.
 In some congregations, this is done by repeating the first five readings of V'Zot HaBerachah until everyone receives an aliyah.
 In others, this is done by reading each section only once while calling groups for each aliyah.
 The final regular aliyah is known as Kol HaNe'arim, in which minor children (under Bar/Bat Mitzvah age) are called for a joint aliyah.